1 Charleston Chick-fil-A to close for demolition, rebuild; another reopening after remodel

 The company is planning another location in a former Subway sandwich shop in Anna Knapp Plaza off Johnnie Dodds Boulevard in Mount Pleasant.
 An opening is slated by Aug.
 1. Matt and Elizabeth Skinner of James Island are the owners and operators of the two new Charleston-area locations.

 The two Lowcountry stores will bring to five the number of outlets for Franny's.
-Others are in Greenville, Asheville, Hendersonville, N.C.
+Others are in Greenville, Asheville and Hendersonville, N.C.

 CBD, or cannabidiol, comes from the hemp plant and is legal because it produces only trace amounts of the psychoactive component tetrahydrocannabinol, or THC, found in marijuana.
 It cannot get a person high and has been touted as a magical elixir to treat a variety of ailments.
 The FDA is still pondering policy for the new product that has swept the nation.